 10. The UE performs the random access procedure towards the target cell, if the UE does not have valid TA of the target cell.

 11. The UE completes the SCG LTM cell switch procedure by sending an UL transmission to target cell.
 If the UE has performed a RA procedure in step 10 the UE considers that LTM execution is successfully completed when the random access procedure is successfully completed.
-For RACH-less LTM, the UE considers that LTM execution is successfully completed when the UE determines that the SN has successfully received its first UL transmission, as specified in clause in 9.2.3.5.2 in TS 38.300 [3].
+For RACH-less LTM, the UE considers that LTM execution is successfully completed when the UE determines that the SN has successfully received its first UL transmission.

-NOTE 8: The steps 5-11 can be performed multiple times for subsequent SCG LTM using the SCG LTM candidate configuration(s) provided in step 2.
+NOTE 8: The steps 5-11 can be performed multiple times for subsequent SCG LTM cell switch execution using the SCG LTM candidate configuration(s) provided in step 2.

 Next Change